xmrstickers/TradeOgrePyGridBot/README.md

-# TradeOgre Python API Wrapper
+# TradeOgre Python Grid Bot

+API inherited/modified from: https://github.com/Endogen/TradeOgrePy

 ## Preconditions
 In order to use this API wrapper you need to have API keys from [TradeOgre](https://tradeogre.com).